 A marmoset monkey tail is not prehensile, that means they cannot use it to grab onto things.
 They use it for balance, nothing more.
 Like humans, marmoset monkeys are diurnal.
 This means they sleep at night and are most active during the day. marmoset monkeys are considered to be one of the cleverest monkeys due to having a large brain compared to the size of their body.
 They are highly vocal and have around 25-30 different types of call.

-Purchase well home trained marmoset monkeys for sale from competent breeders.
+Purchase a well home trained marmoset monkey for sale from competent breeders.
 Our monkeys are well trained and socialized.

 Marmoset monkeys also known as finger monkeys are small New World monkeys with an adult body length of 14-19cm (not including their long tail) and an average adult body mass of 300-500g.
 The Common Marmoset is also known as the White-tufted-ear Marmoset or Cotton-eared Marmoset; it has a white blaze on the forehead and white ear tufts.

 Monkey's bite, they bite during play, during regular interaction and they can bite to be mean or get their own way.
 Just like a child needs to be taught that there are acceptable levels of behavior and unacceptable levels of behavior so will your Marmoset.

 They are tropical animals who require a warm climate.
 Marmosets scent-mark their surroundings, so are unsuitable to be kept in a home.
 They are highly intelligent creatures who get easily bored, which can cause intense stress. ...
 For these reasons, and more, we don't consider marmoset monkeys to be suitable as pets.